Why income tax — not estate tax — is now the most important planning conversation in Southwest Florida

 Then the rules changed.
 Under the SECURE Act, most non-spouse beneficiaries are now required to fully distribute an inherited IRA within just 10 years.
 For a child inheriting a $1.5 million IRA while still in their peak earning years, that compressed timeline can push them into the highest federal tax brackets precisely when they can least afford it.
 A significant portion of what you spent a lifetime building gets handed to the IRS in a rush.

-I've seen this play out firsthand.
+I have seen this play out firsthand.
 I had a client who had accumulated an enormous amount of assets inside a tax-deferred vehicle.
-Rather than simply withdrawing those assets — and triggering a large, immediate tax bill — he contributed them to a Charitable Remainder Trust for his lifetime and the lifetime of his spouse.
+Rather than leaving his IRA to his children directly (through inherited IRA(s)) triggering large income tax liability over 10 short years, he contributed the IRA to Charitable Remainder Trust (s) (CRT) for his children’s benefit.
+The income is then spread out over their entire respective lifetime(s).

 Estate Planning Is Not Just for the Ultra-Wealthy